 Back in October 2012 I wrote a piece on “Working with Bloggers” and I’ve quietly been watching and learning how PR companies work in order to replicate this on a smaller scale for mums in business.
-I’ve been attending events and working with businesses you can read these reviews over on Charlie Moo’s – blog.
-Even Charlie has got in on the action reviewing products – you can see what he thought of a Deadly 60 Lunchbox.
-I noticed there seemed to be a lot of praise, competitions, instagram pictures, tweets are reviews for “Cheeky Shoes” so I thought I’d see what all the fuss was about!
+I noticed there seemed to be a lot of praise, competitions, Instagram pictures, tweets and reviews for “Cheeky Shoes” so I thought I’d see what all the fuss was about!
 They guys behind it are lovely and have answered some questions on what it’s like to work with bloggers.

-*Disclosure* Cheeky Shoes have sent me a pair of shoes to review on Charlie Moo’s BUT were kind enough to answer some questions regarding working with bloggers.
+*Disclosure* Cheeky Shoes have sent me a pair of shoes to review BUT were kind enough to answer some questions regarding working with bloggers.

 - What made you decide to use bloggers to develop brand awareness?